 Review the Criteria and then click the "Submit A Story" Button Above

-Stories that draw inspiration from the murals, artwork, and characters of the NoCo Arts And Cultural District!
-Check out "Inspiration Artwork" in the resources section below to see images of some artwork to draw inspiration from!
+Stories that draw inspiration from the character of Jeffrey!
+Check out "Meet Jeffrey" in the resources section below to see images of Jeffrey and read about his origins and see Jeffrey-themed writing prompts to draw inspiration from.

 The story should be less than 500 words in length.
 The original story was 350 words in length.

 June 2022: Ribbon Cutting At Story Trail for New Story